-The room was almost dark when Witham entered it and stood still a moment quietly watching him.
+The room was almost dark when Witham entered it and stood still a moment staring at a man who sat, cigar in hand, quietly watching him.
 His appearance was curiously familiar, but Witham could not see his face until he moved forward another step or two.
 Then he stopped once more, and the two, saying nothing, looked at one another.
 It was Witham who spoke first, and his voice was very even.